pavan-kaushal/fomo-demo/README.md

 - runs on node version 22

-- move to the react project directory and run "npm install"
+- move to the node project directory and run "npm install"

+- We use the free CoinGecko API, which updates coin prices every 5 minutes.
+Therefore, we set our data updates to a 5-minute interval.

 - ensure the required env variables are initialized in .env